 We Are Open!

 To protect the public and staff, City Hall and our physical offices are closed.
-Although the offices are closed, we are working harder than ever to provide services virtually via email, phone, and video calls.
+However, we are working harder than ever to provide services virtually via email, phone, and video calls.
 Whether you need a permit, a business license or you need to pay a bill - we are available.
 We've also been working to develop more ways you can interact with us online.
 All of our public meetings are held online and are open to anyone who wants to attend.
 While you may not see us in the City Hall Building, rest assured we are behind the scenes making sure the City continues to run and provide you services.
 Use the search box above to find what you need.
 Click here to learn how to access our services.

 On June 16, 2020, we hosted a Town Hall meeting to discuss our Police policies and how we use force when necessary.
 We created a portal so the community could ask questions and will be answering those questions and posting those answers to our website.
 To watch our recent Town Hall meeting, to review the over 300 questions we received so far and to see the answers to some of those questions, please visit our dedicated Petaluma Policing - Community Conversations page.
 You can also submit a question or a comment to us regarding Petaluma Policing.